CVE-2017-18004

 01 // Technical Summary

-Zurmo 3.2.3 is vulnerable to a Cross-Site Scripting (XSS) attack, allowing attackers to inject malicious scripts into the application.
-This can lead to session hijacking, data theft, and website defacement, potentially compromising sensitive user information and system integrity.
+Zurmo CRM 3.2.3 is vulnerable to a Cross-Site Scripting (XSS) attack, allowing attackers to inject malicious JavaScript code into the application.
+This vulnerability, exploitable through the latitude or longitude parameters of the maps/default/mapAndPoint endpoint, could lead to account compromise, data theft, or browser redirection for legitimate users.

 02 // Vulnerability Mechanism